 The way that we get data from voice analytics is changing, and it has been for some time.
 Everyone knows that we are in an era where AI is changing the world.
 However, the question remains; are humans still required for voice analytics?
 What about predictive models?
 Has the use of AI taken over in that realm, too?
-Well, we all know that companies are using automated tools for data analysis and model building, but is it better?
+We all know that companies are using automated tools for data analysis and model building, but is it better?

 Human Voice Analytics

-.
-However, we will run over the basics of it in this article so that you do not have to swap and change.
-Yet, if you want more of a comprehensive look into the benefits and downfalls of AI, you should read it.
+For human voice analytics, we do already have an article about it here.
+However, we will run over its basics in this article so that you do not have to swap and change.
+Yet, if you want more of a comprehensive look into AI’s benefits and downfalls, you should read it.

 As I have written in that article, there are some expectations, advantages, and pitfalls of AI voice analytics.
 First of all, we will recap the expectations:

-- Inbound call conversion rate increase
+Inbound call conversion rate increase

 While these pros are certainly an excellent thing to have, there are still downfalls to it.
 We have gone into those in the article mentioned above.
 While they are still valid points, there are some that we would like to focus on a little more in this article.
 The reason for that is, we are looking at the human requirement within voice analytics, not the pros and cons.
-So, the most substantial aspect that we will be looking at in this section is the uncertainty.
+So, the most substantial aspect that we will be looking at in this section is uncertainty.

 Uncertainty of Voice Analytics

-, voice analytics has two main modes of operation; phonetics and LVCSR.
+As you will have seen in a few of our articles, voice analytics has two main modes of operation; phonetics and LVCSR.
 Phonetics are less accurate than LVCSR; however, they are quicker.
 We will not go into all of the ins and outs of the uncertainties again here.
 But, voice analytics are simply not as good as human hearing.

 The question remains, will AI ever be as good as humans are at hearing all of the nuances in voices and accents?
 The truth of the matter is probably not.
 Although technology is advancing at a tremendous rate, the way people use vocabulary, and change it, is also developing.
 That can lead to some pretty inaccurate results.
-However, people have a much better ability to hear those nuances, and understand them, too.
+However, people have a much better ability to hear those nuances and understand them, too.

 Are Humans Required For Building Predictive Models?

 In a word, yes, we need humans to assist, at least, in building predictive models.
-We will look at the individual sections that we require to develop an accurate predictive model, and why we need humans for each of them.
+We will look at the individual sections that we require to develop an accurate predictive model and why we need humans for each of them.

-without having data.
+Of course, there is no way to make a predictive model without having data.
 AI is very good at data input from multiple sources, and there is always the risk of human error.
 Not only do people run the risk of entering the wrong information by mistake, but they are also inclined to only input information that they want to.
 Therefore, the data that may be entered could be invaluable, insightful, or even unactionable.

-That means that, in the acquisition of data, you need AI to be productive, and humans are almost redundant.
+That means that you need AI to be productive in the acquisition of data, and humans are almost redundant.
 Of course, the difference is that humans are required to teach the AI which data to collect, from where, and when.

 Preparation of Data

 AI will complete the modeling for you, but only after you decide which models you want to run.
 As I have already said, those models may need to change periodically or sporadically with call center monitoring.
-That leaves AI, no matter how smart it is, vulnerable to errors, and reliant on human input.
+That leaves AI, no matter how smart it is, vulnerable to errors and reliant on human input.

 AI is capable of producing various models based on the same data.
 Therefore, what you need to do is determine which of those fits your business models and abilities the closest.
-Not all of the models that AI will provide you are accurate representations of your business model, and nor are they always suitable to the business’s abilities or goals.
+Not all of the models that AI will provide you are accurate representations of your business model, nor are they always suitable for the business’s abilities or goals.
 The only way to decide which of those outputs is the right fit for your company is to have human interaction and decisiveness.

 Are Humans Required For Voice Analytics And Building Predictive Models? – Conclusion